Emversity Allied Health Programs

 | Mechanical Properties of Solids | 0 | 0 | 1 | 2 | 0 | 1.26% |

 The following is a daily timetable designed specifically for NEET Physics preparation.
-It is important because it helps students plan and organise their study time efficiently, making sure that all important topics are covered within the available time.
+It is important because it helps students plan and organise their NEET study plan time efficiently, making sure that all important topics are covered within the available time.

 Time | Activity |